-This policy deals with the safeguarding issues that arise when a child lives away from home - whether in a Local Authority foster placement, a private fostering setting, a children's home, armed forces bases, hospital, boarding schools (including residential special schools) or custodial settings.
+This policy deals with the safeguarding issues that arise when a child lives away from home - whether in a Local Authority foster placement, a private fostering setting, a children's home, armed forces bases, boarding schools (including residential special schools) or custodial settings.

 The National Minimum Standards and Quality Standards contain specific requirements on safeguarding and child protection for each particular regulated setting where children live away from home.

 For safegaurding children in hospital see - Safeguarding children in hospital | Sussex Child Protection and Safeguarding Procedures Manual

 Every setting in which a child lives should provide the same basic safeguards against abuse, founded on an approach that promotes their general welfare, protects them from harm and treats them with dignity and respect.
 Where services are not directly provided, these safeguards should be explicitly addressed in any contract with a service provider.

 Where there is reasonable cause to believe that a child has suffered Significant Harm, the Local Authority for the area in which the child is living has the responsibility to convene a Strategy Discussion which should include representatives from both the placing Local Authority and the Local Authority where the child is living.
 There should always be a health representative in a strategy discussion, in most cases of a Child in Care this will be the child's named specialist nurse who will have access to the child's medical records.

 At the Strategy Discussion it should be decided which Local Authority should take responsibility for the next steps, which may include a Section 47 Enquiry.